VoxeLibre/VoxeLibre/mods/ITEMS/mcl_armor/API.md

 		end,
 	},

-	--WARNING: 2d preview will be deprecated soon --specify textures that will be shown in player inventory then you disabled the 3d player inventory preview --its similar to how works the textures field previews = {
+	--WARNING: 2d preview is deprecated and will be removed soon --specify textures that will be shown in player inventory then you disabled the 3d player inventory preview --its similar to how works the textures field previews = {